kubernetes/website/content/en/docs/setup/scratch.md

 ## Bootstrapping the Cluster

-While the basic node services (kubelet, kube-proxy, docker) are typically started and managed using traditional system administration/automation approaches, the remaining *master* components of Kubernetes are all configured and managed *by Kubernetes*:
+While the basic node services (kubelet, kube-proxy, docker) are typically started and managed using traditional system administration/automation approaches, the remaining *control-plane* components of Kubernetes are all configured and managed *by Kubernetes*:

   - Their options are specified in a Pod spec (yaml or json) rather than an /etc/init.d file or